 Contrary to chart 1, in chart 2, water heating ranks first in the whole chart with a percentage of 32, approximately the same percentage as chart 1.
 Moreover, other appliances and refrigeration, surprisingly, have higher percentages than those shown in chart 1.
 For other appliances, they jump from 15%-28% and the percentage of refrigeration doubles from 7%-14%.
 Although the percentage of lighting doubles, it only ranges from 4% to 8%.
 Cooling takes just 3% of the chart and remains approximately unchanged in comparison to chart 1.

-- The graphs below show the post school qualifications held by Canadians in the age groups 25 to 35 and 45 to 55 Summarize the information by selecting and reporting the main features and make comparisons where relevant 73
+- The diagram below shows the floor plan of a public library 20 years ago and how it looks now Summarise the information by selecting and reporting the main features and make comparisons where relevant 73